 After some years in business together, Casey and Swasey apparently sold out to a Jewish immigrant named Sam Levy, who had come to the United States with his parents about 1872 and early settled in Forth Worth.
 The new owner kept the name Casey-Swasey and put an emphasis on wholesaling cigars throughout Texas and the Southwest.
 Charles Swasey stayed on with Levy as a vice president of the firm.
 Meanwhile Martin Casey about 1896 struck out on his own, locating his liquor dealership on Houston Street at the corner of West Fifth, the first of three locations his business occupied on that avenue.
 He called his enterprise Martin Casey & Co.

 Casey christened his flagship whiskey brand, “Martin’s Best” and advertised it heavily.
 Shown here is an ad that appeared prominently on the back cover of a 1901-1902 Fort Worth City Directory.
 He also advertised in local publications like the Texas Mining & Trade Journal and other area weeklies.
 Like many successful whiskey men, Casey also provided advertising giveaway items to favored customers, especially saloon owners and barkeeper stocking his products.
 Among the gifts was an attractive match safe.
-Although these were common bestowed by liquor wholesalers, Casey’s was unusual by being shaped like a hip flask.
+Although safes were commonly bestowed by liquor wholesalers, Casey’s was unusual by being shaped like a hip flask.

 Both companies, however, would have been deeply interested in the outcome of a “shootout” that was occurring in the more civilized environment of the courts over the use of the brand name, “Kentucky Comfort.”
 In 1883 Casey & Swasey had procured through the Boldrick-Callaghan distillery of Calvary, Kentucky, the right to use the words “Kentucky Comfort” in connection with the words “Casey & Swasey, Sole Proprietors.”
 The name was branded into fifty barrels of whiskey by the distillery and shipped to them in Fort Worth.
 A photo of the Boldrick-Callaghan operation shows barrels being loaded to go to the railhead.
 That may be Frank Callaghan, shown front left with the vest.

 The Casey & Swasey purchase seemed to mean little to the Appeals Court of Kentucky when Rosenfield Bros. of Chicago and Louisville claimed an equal right to use “Kentucky Comfort” on their labels.
-The Rosenfields claimed that they had widely advertised the brand and its value “has come in large part from the moneys expended in such advertisements.”
+The Rosenfields alleged that they had widely advertised the brand and its value “has come in large part from the moneys expended in such advertisements.”
 They also claimed to sell from three to five thousand barrels a year of “Kentucky Comfort” In 1898 the court found for the Rosenfields.
 Both companies, it ruled, could use the brand name.

 Meanwhile Martin Casey was having considerable success.
 “Martin’s Best” whiskey was selling to the White Elephant and to its competitor for the “carriage trade,” Joseph J. Wheat’s fancy Stag Saloon at 702 Main Street.
 The brand also had a market throughout Texas, advertised by major liquor retailers such as L. Craddock & Co., a Dallas firm that billed itself as “the Largest